-Case studies

-Experience from our Network
+Case studies Experience from our Network

 Wild Ways Well

 Delivered by The Conservation Volunteers and Scottish Wildlife Trust, the Wild Ways Well project aims to get people suffering from, or at risk of, poor mental health out into the greenspaces of Cumbernauld in Scotland.
 Whilst out amongst the trees, Parks and reserves participants get a chance to slow down, relax, enjoy being in the company of other like-minded people, and participate in a variety of environmental and conservation related activities designed to fit in with the Five Ways to Well-being approach.

+Find out more here
-Perhaps you can set up a local programme that encourages people to visit your Park / Protected Area regularly?

-In 2015 the University of Minnesota initiated a structured project called "Nature Heals: 30x30".
+Find out more here Perhaps you can set up a local programme that encourages people to visit your Park / Protected Area regularly?
+30:30 In 2015 the University of Minnesota initiated a structured project called "Nature Heals: 30x30".
 The project challenged students and staff to use a variety of nature-based activities to spend 30 minutes in nature every day over 30 days.
 People who registered received emails providing information about the health benefits of a daily dose of nature, and ideas of where they could go and activities they could do independently for self-care and stress management.
 A similar project has been run in the Flanders region of Belgium.
 30:30 encourages people to spend a minimum of 30 minutes every day in a green environment doing any kind of movement and is a a partnership between health insurance provider cm.be and forest advocate organisation bosplus.be.
+What did we learn?

-Consider adopting the 5 Ways to Well-being through Nature approach in your Healthy Parks Healthy People programmes.

-- Communicating the benefits of nature for people is good, but much better when that is backed up with support and appropriate park infrastructure - Ensure your health and nature messages are clear and targeted - Do something simple and do it more regularly - Take an inclusive approach, work with other sectors, to disseminate messages and opportunities more widely - Use of different communication channels for different audiences and make sure the language is not technical

-The Health benefits of engaging with
+Consider adopting the 5 Ways to Well-being through Nature approach in your Healthy Parks Healthy People programmes. - Communicating the benefits of nature for people is good, but much better when that is backed up with support and appropriate park infrastructure - Ensure your health and nature messages are clear and targeted - Do something simple and do it more regularly - Take an inclusive approach, work with other sectors, to disseminate messages and opportunities more widely - Use of different communication channels for different audiences and make sure the language is not technical The Health benefits of engaging with Nature The evidence suggests that people are more likely to maintain regular physical activity in the outdoors - the attractive and changing surroundings aid motivation and it provides opportunities for social contact.
+One in four adults will experience mental health problems at some point in their lives.
+Outdoor activity and contact with nature can help sleep patterns, reduce stress, improve mood and self-esteem, provide meaningful social contact.